EllaBrands/stanDev/Parameter-Labeling-Specification.md

 All parameters labeled with `#meanfield` (or left unlabeled) will get assigned to a mean-field variational approximation.
 In this case, that's a `D` dimensional diagonal Gaussian with `bigO( D )` variational parameters.

+Any algorithm that is not ADVI will ignore the labels and perform inference as usual (or with its own particular labels).

 ### Model implementation

 We would want a function similar to `get_param_names` that writes the label names out.